-Employee Training /Staff Development
+Employee Training / Staff Development

 The faculty and staff of the College are encouraged to continue professional growth by updating knowledge and skills.
-Annually, a staff development plan is developed for all faculty, staff and is approved by their supervisor.
+Annually, a staff development plan (Form 503) is jointly developed by all full-time faculty, staff and the supervisor.
 The plan will focus on increasing knowledge and skills, not accomplishing tasks or work.
+The President must approve these plans.